Ontario Educator Wellness Retreat

 Restoration through deep nature connection.
 A new kind of professional development.

-Our first Educator Wellness Retreat will take place in Muskoka, Ontario May 30th to June 1st, 2025!
+Our first Educator Wellness Retreat took place in Muskoka, Ontario May 30th to June 1st, 2025!
+You can read a recap below.

 Please feel free to email us at info@takemeoutside.ca if you have any questions!